 Steven J. Kung

 The son of Taiwanese immigrants, Steven J. Kung is a writer-director who wrote on Dear White People and directed on the sixth season of Fresh Off The Boat.
-He’s been telling minority, queer, and female-forward stories for his entire career, most notably with A Leading Man, his feature film about anti-Asian racism in the entertainment industry which lead Mic to proclaim him as one of Six Filmmakers Breaking the Bamboo Ceiling.
+He’s been telling POC, queer, and female-forward stories for his entire career, most notably with A Leading Man, his feature film about anti-Asian racism in the entertainment industry which lead Mic to proclaim him as one of Six Filmmakers Breaking the Bamboo Ceiling.
 He is currently a director in the Paramount Directing Initiative and writing projects for Starz, Lionsgate, and the Hallmark Channel.

-Kung also directed the award-winning documentary, SPEW: The Competitive World of High School Debate and wrote the episode “Koreatown” for the HereTV anthology series Falling for Angels.
+Kung also wrote the episode “Koreatown” for the HereTV anthology series Falling for Angels.
 A dual director and UPM member of the Directors Guild of America, he produced Ernest Borgnine’s final movie, The Man Who Shook The Hand of Vicente Fernández.
-Early in his career, Kung worked as Matthew Weiner’s assistant on Mad Men and as a creative executive for Edward Saxon, the Academy Award-winning producer of Silence of the Lambs.

 Kung graduated from the Disney ABC Directing Program and the DGA Mentorship Program.
-He serves as co-chair emeritus of the DGA Asian American Committee, co-founder of the DGA LGBTQ+ Committee, and a board member of the Virginia Film Festival, and co-chairs the WGA Asian American Town Hall.
+He serves as co-chair emeritus of the DGA Asian American Committee, co-founder of the DGA LGBTQ+ Committee, and a board member of the Virginia Film Festival.
 A native of Virginia Beach, he holds an MFA from the USC School of Cinematic Arts and a BA with High Distinction in Foreign Affairs from the University of Virginia.